pietmlr/Grafana-GitHub-Backup-Dev/README.md

     dashboard seperately with a name similar to "NAME-Copy-Y/m/d-H:M:S"

 # Upcoming Features
+- [x] Downloading Grafana dashboard JSON models
+- [x] Commiting Grafana dashboard JSON models to GitHub
+- [x] Downloading Grafana dashboard JSON models from GitHub
+- [x] Installing Grafana dashboards into Grafana with the following options:
+    * overwrite
+    * create_copy
 - [ ] Break code into modules
-- [ ] Mirror folder structure of Grafana on GitHub
+- [ ] Mirror folder structure of Grafana on GitHub (ACTIVE)
     - [ ] Remirror folder structure on backup from GitHub to Grafana
         - [ ] Using update in dashboard meta data
 - [ ] Using Grafana version history comments as github commit headlines